-The main objective of the PhD Program "Experimental and clinical hepato-gastroenterology" is to provide the basis to train researchers capable of performing, independently, experimental and clinical researches in the hepato-gastroenterological field.
+The main objective of the PhD Program "Experimental and clinical hepato-gastroenterology" is to provide the basis to train researchers capable of performing, independently, experimental and clinical research in the hepato-gastroenterological field.

-This objective will be obtained by offering PhD students theoretical, experimental and clinical training courses.
-These courses allow to learn the most updated laboratory methods and the application of the experimental methodologies in research projects.
-The main aim is solving etiopathogenetic, diagnostic and therapeutic problems in hepato-gastroenterology.
+This objective will be obtained by offering PhD students theoretical, experimental, and clinical training courses.
+These courses allow to learn the most updated laboratory methods and the application of experimental methodologies in research projects.
+The aim is to solve etiopathogenetic, diagnostic, and therapeutic problems in hepato-gastroenterology.

-The PhD course offers an interdisciplinary project-oriented postgraduate education for medical students as well as for students from life sciences.
+The PhD course offers an interdisciplinary project-oriented postgraduate education for medical students and students from life sciences.

-They acquire basics and methods in Medicine and Biology and their application on current research projects in the morphological/ultrastructural, molecular and clinical aspects of the digestive system in human and experimental models.
-The project clinical oriented on digestive illness, tumors and transplants will be developed in Experimental and clinical hepatology curriculum, while the project surgical oriented will be developed in Surgical pathophysiology and gastroenterology curriculum.
+They acquire basics and methods in Medicine and Biology and their application to current research projects in the digestive system's morphological/ultrastructural, molecular, and clinical aspects in human and experimental models.
+The project clinical oriented on digestive illness, tumors, and transplants will be developed in the Experimental and clinical hepatology curriculum, while the project oriented will be developed in the Surgical pathophysiology and gastroenterology curriculum.

-The scientific research projects are carried out in one of the Departments associated to the PhD Program allowing the integration between basic and clinical sciences.
-The ongoing interaction between students and academic advisory board in which are included experts in the anatomy, biology and clinical and surgical gastroenterology sciences, provides the scientific validity of the projects.
+The scientific research projects are carried out in one of the Departments associated with the PhD Program allowing the integration between basic and clinical sciences.
+The ongoing interaction between students and the academic advisory board in which includes experts in the anatomy, biology, and clinical and surgical gastroenterology sciences, provides the scientific validity of the projects.
 The solid interaction between Clinical Departments and Basic Science Laboratories gives a specific clinical characterization to the study projects.

-The PhD Program is mainly aimed to the acquisition of an interdisciplinary research approach.
-During the 3-year period of the PhD Program students will use advanced experimental methodologies of morphology, molecular and cellular biology in an attempt to resolve clinical and surgical hepato-gastroenterological issues.
+The main aim of the PhD programme is to develop an interdisciplinary approach to research.
+During the 3 years of the PhD programme, students will use advanced experimental methods of morphology, molecular and cellular biology in an attempt to solve clinical and surgical hepato-gastroenterological problems.

 Main Program Learning Objectives

-- Up-to-date knowledge in the cellular and molecular basis of development and progression of hepatic, pancreatic, and gastrointestinal tract diseases.
-Interest is mainly focused on the mechanisms determining cellular damage (necrosis and apoptosis), tissue repair (regeneration and cellular proliferation, fibrosis), and microvascular features.
+- Current knowledge of the cellular and molecular basis of the development and progression of diseases of the liver, pancreas and gastrointestinal tract.
+Of particular interest are the mechanisms that determine cellular damage (necrosis and apoptosis), tissue repair (regeneration and cellular proliferation, fibrosis) and microvascular features.

 - Planning and developing study projects aimed to identifying histological, immune- histochemical and molecular markers in neoplastic and non-neoplastic gastrointestinal tract, liver and pancreas, diseases useful in predicting disease progression and/or response to therapy.